-This gives the substrate a natural, rugged look and the finer particles in the mix help hold plants firmly, preventing plants from floating up to the surface.
+This gives the substrate a natural, rugged look and the finer particles help hold plants firmly, preventing them from floating up to the surface.

 Fluval Stratum is also a volcanic substrate but the particles of this substrate have been formed into small pea shaped spheres.